angeldzzz23/angeldzzz23/README.md

-## Hi there 👋,  I'm Angel and I am either running, procrastinating and or drinking black coffee.
+## Hi there 👋

+ I'm Angel and I am either running, procrastinating and or drinking black coffee.
 I'm very passionate about iOS Development, Machine Learning, and music.

 ### About Me
 - I am Computer Science major and an iOS Developer planning to get my masters in Computer Science/Stats.
-- I’m currently working on a latin music networking app that lets uses connect with each other.
+- I’m currently working on a latin music networking app that lets users connect with each other based on their industry and preferences.
-- I’m currently learning concurrency, and AVFoundation in iOS, upgrading my pythongg skills and reading Artificial Intelligence: A Modern Approach.
+- I’m currently learning concurrency, and AVFoundation in iOS, upgrading my python skills and reading Artificial Intelligence: A Modern Approach.
 - 📫 How to reach me: angeldzambrano99@gmail.com
-- ⚡ Fun fact about me: I have been working on the latin music industry for a couple years and currently in the proccess of starting a startup..
+- ⚡ Fun fact about me: I have been working in the latin music industry for a couple years and I am currently in the proccess of starting a startup.